First impressions are important, but it is often a longer-lasting perception that defines an organisation’s status.

 Media around the world make use of our regular press releases, which are produced at the end of each day during a rally, as well as between events.

 With the expansion of our customer racing department operations into R5 and TCR, the role of PR has also grown.
-Through these activities, we speak to different audiences, build relationships with journalists outside of the core WRC programme and support our newest department to become fully established.
+Through these activities, we speak to different audiences, build relationships with journalists outside of the core WRC programme and support our newest ventures to become fully established.

 Alongside the traditional support, PR is also responsible for engaging with our millions of social media followers globally.
 It is their job to provide exclusive, up-to-the-minute content for a wide variety of followers.
-In a digital world, our communications have to be immediate and allow fans to feel part of the action wherever they are in the world.
+In a digital world, our communications must be immediate and allow fans to feel part of the action wherever they are in the world.

 It is not just on event where we are competing against our respected rivals, we are also battling with them off the stages for the support of millions of rally fans – just like you!